 Your Biotech Startup Looks Like a PhD Application.

 Biotech founders consistently fail to raise pre-seed and seed capital not because their science is weak, but because their brand communicates research lab rather than real company.
-Early-stage investors cannot evaluate clinical pipelines in three minutes.
+Early-stage investors can't evaluate clinical pipelines in three minutes.
 They evaluate signal.
 A Brand System is the commercial identity infrastructure that translates complex biotech science into an investable proposition before the deck opens.

 The Deck That Reads Like a Research Proposal